 Otherwise, there are regular train connections from Vienna to both Krems and Melk, and buses run between the two, stopping at some of the smaller towns along the way.
 For maximum flexibility, hiring a car is definitely the way to go.
-Another popular option is cruising down the Danube and seeing the beautiful scenery from the river.
+Another popular option is cruising down the Danube and seeing the beautiful scenery by boat.
 There are also ferries along the river, if you want to travel that way for a part of your trip.

-Cycling is a great way to explore the many wineries in the Wachau Valley.
-This region is most famous for its dry whites, generally made from Riesling and Grüner Veltliner grapes.
+The Wachau wineries are famous for their dry whites, generally made from Riesling and Grüner Veltliner grapes.
 The vineyards tend to be stony and are often terraced, offering wonderful views of the river and surrounding countryside.

 While there are over 650 wine grower in the region, there's just over 3,000 acres of wineries.
-This means that visitors have many small, artisanal vineyards to choose from.
+This means that visitors have many small, artisanal vineyards to choose from and cycling is a favourite way to visit them.
 Navigating the region by bike allows to you stop at wineries along your route to sample local blends, while admiring the valley's stunning scenery.